African humid period: East Africa

 Closed lakes in East Africa rose, sometimes by hundreds of metres.
 Lake Suguta developed in the Suguta Valley, accompanied by the formation of river deltas where rivers such as the Baragoi River entered the lake.
 In turn, Lake Suguta overflowed into the Kerio River, this adding water to Lake Turkana where increased discharge by the Turkwel River led to the formation of a large river delta.
 The Omo River remained its principal inflow but the relative role of other water sources increased compared to present-day conditions.
 A 45 m deep lake filled the Chew Bahir basin and together with Lakes Chamo and Abaya formed a river system flowing into Lake Turkana, which itself overflowed on its northwestern side through the Lotikipi Swamp into the White Nile.
 Deposits from this lake highstand form the Galana Boi Formation.
 The increased water depth reduced water mixing in Lake Turkana, allowing organic material to build up.
 This overflowing large lake was filled with freshwater and was populated by humans, typically in bays, along capes and protected shorelines; the societies there engaged in fishery but could probably also fall back on other resources in the region.

 The Ethiopian Lake Abhe expanded to cover an area of 6000 km2, much larger than the present-day lake, in the "Abhe IV"–"Abhe V" lake cycle.
-The enlarged lake covered a large area west of the present-day lake, present-day lakes Afambo, Gamari and Tendaho, reducing Borawli, Dama Ale and Kurub to islands.
+The enlarged lake covered a large area west of the present-day lake, present-day lakes Afambo, Gamari and Tendaho, reducing Borawli, Dama Ale and Kurub to islands, and possibly overflowed to the Red Sea.
 The maximum water level was reached during the early Holocene as river discharge increased, but was later limited by partial overflow and did not rise above 380 m again.
 Deep thermal groundwater recharge occurred in the region.
 About 9,000 years of human occupation are documented at the lake.
 Archaeological sites indicate that people obtained resources from the lake and followed its rise and decline.
 The cultural traditions at Lake Abhe appear to be unusual by AHP/African standards.